tadrousnancy/Project-3-Group-7/README.md

 # Trading Bot Simulator: Compare 3 Trading Algorithms

 Welcome to the **Trading Bot Simulator**.
 This is a python project which allows the user to simulate trades using historical stock market data.
-The user is able to test **any U.S. stock or ETF** and then compare the performance of three trading algorithms.
+The user is able to test **any U.S. stock or Exchange-Traded Fund (ETF)** and then compare the performance of three trading algorithms.

 ## Features